 Many seniors get the shingles vaccine every year to prevent this horrible disease.
 But how much does it cost?
 Does Medicare cover it?

 The short answer is yes, but Medicare Part D is required to cover the shingles vaccine.
 Medicare Part A and B do not cover the shingles vaccine.
+You will also have to pay a co-pay if you have not met your Part D deductible for the year.

 In this article we are going to go over the cost of the vaccine, and what to do if you are not old enough for Medicare yet or don’t have Medicare Part D.